sanduhrs/drupal-email_verify/README.txt

 1) disabled
 2) only check the host part (fast and easy)
 3) check the whole address  (more thorough but tricky)

-When the connection to a SMTP server fails, warnings are (sometimes?) output on the page.
-They even sometime appear before the HTTP headers, which breaks the output.
-I tried different things to fix this, but they do not seem to work.
-Help is welcome, see the code around the fsockopen call in the source.

 Contact
 -------